 GLASS TILE CHARACTERISTICS

-Our material is made of clear and transparent glass.
+This material is made of clear and transparent glass.
 The back of the glass tile is coated with the desired pigment(s) and a white protective coating visible from the back of the tile.
 The multi-layered protective coating is fired with the tile and ensures that the thin-set mortars will not be visible after installation.
 The pigments and glass are made from natural minerals and as such the firing process will cause slight variations in shades and size.
 All material is sorted according to ANSI standard A137 size tolerances and packaging is clearly marked with caliber and shade/tone/dye-lot.
-Mosaic formats are fiberglass mesh-mounted.

 GLASS INSTALLATION INSTRUCTIONS